-The building is purpose-built general needs block with concrete floors, concrete block inner walls, and brick outer walls with unknown insulation.
-The roof is a flat concrete roof with a lift control room on the roof level.
-There are two lifts and two staircases provided.
-Concrete balconies are provided and walkways are used as alternative means of escape from the flats.

-1.11 Extent of common areas:

-The common parts and storerooms were accessed.
-Riser shafts were also accessed.

-1.12 Areas of the building to which access was not available:

-Not all flats were accessed in this type 3 assessment.

-1.13 If applicable, state which flats were sample inspected:

-Flats 19 and 51 were accessed.

-2. The Occupants

-2.1 Management Extent

-Non Managed - e.g. GN

-2.2 Details of any onsite Management

-The cleaner is on-site each day and appears to be the direct link to the residents.

-2.3 Person managing fire safety in the premises

-The CEO of Berneslai Homes employs competent persons to service and maintain the fire safety provisions within the premises.
-This is a third-party agency company that will undertake all the testing regimes.

-2.4 Person consulted during the fire risk assessment

-The only representative from Berneslai Homes was the cleaner for the premises at the time of the assessment.
-They were able to give full details of the fire precautions within the building at the time of the assessment.

-2.5 Number of occupants (maximum estimated)

-56 to 100 based on 1 or two persons per flat.

-2.6 Approximate maximum number of employees at any one time
+1.11 Extent of common areas: Brief Description The common parts and storerooms were accessed.
+Riser shafts were e also accessed.
+1.12 Areas of the building to which access was not available: Brief Description Not all flats were accessed in this type 3 assessment.
+1.13 If applicable, state which flats were sample inspected: Brief Description Flats 3 and 51 were accessed.
+2. The Occupants 2.1 Management Extent Non Managed - eg GN 2.2 Details of any onsite Management Brief Description The cleaner is on-site each day and appears to be the direct link to the residents.
+2.3 Person managing fire safety in the premises Brief Description The CEO of Berneslai Homes employs competent persons to service provisions within the premises.
+This is a third-party agency company testing regimes.
+2.4 Person consulted during the fire risk assessment Brief Description The only representative from Berneslai Homes was the cleaner for the assessment.
+They were able to give full details of the fire precaution time of the assessment.
+2.5 Number of occupants (maximum estimated) Brief Description 56 to 100 based on 1 or two persons per flat.
+2.6 Approximate maximum number of employees at any one time Brief Description